-tectonic shifts of reformation continue to move under the feet of the Roman church --- the headstrong English lurch away from Catholicism --- but not too far
+as tectonic shifts of reformation continue to move under the feet of the Roman church --- the headstrong English push away from Catholicism --- but not too far

-It all started long, long ago in a make-believe kingdom called England.
-King Henry VIII had ascended to the throne at the young age of eighteen.
+It all started long, long ago in a mythical, make-believe kingdom called England.
+There lived a king called Henry VIII had who had ascended to the throne at the young age of eighteen.
 It was 1509, and soon afterwards he received the papal dispensation that allowed him to marry his elder brother's widow, Catherine of Aragon.
 In the early years of his reign the young king allowed Thomas Wolsey to govern in his behalf, and by 1515, Wolsey had been elevated to the office of Lord Chancellor.
+All was well in the merry mythical land.

-Henry didn't care about angering Charles or Clement, coming to the awkward conclusion that the tactically convenient course of action was to replace papal authority within the English realm with the supremacy of the English crown.
+Henry didn't care about angering Charles or Clement and came to the awkward conclusion that the politically convenient course of action was to replace papal authority within the English realm with the supremacy of the English crown.
 He, after all, was the King of England, and shouldn't have to grovel for papal favors from Rome.
+Protestant churches were breaking away from the Catholic church all over Europe at this time, and there was nothing that prevented England from joining the Protestant movement.
+He decided he would declare his own church.
+An Anglican church.

 In 1534, the "Act of Submission of the Clergy" removed the right of appeals to Rome, effectively ending the pope's influence over English clergymen.
 Then Cromwell gifted Henry with the "Dissolution of Monasteries," 1536 - 1540, which amounted to the hostile acquisition of lands, properties and other assets of the Catholic church, which was used ultimately to purchase the loyalty of the nobles.